tetreis/zabbix-couchbase-template/README.md

 It initially contains the translation of instructions to English, plus tips and tricks on configuration.

-*Note 1*: This is a translation work in progress.
+*Note*: This is a translation work in progress.

-*Note 2*: Make sure you have Zabbix ports set up between client and server.
-Refer to the official documentation if you need help.

 [] Step 1: Import the Zabbix Couchbase template